Who is Oliver Luck

 – Both leagues are said to have faster games, which is about roughly two to two and a half hours per game.

 – The XFL is said to have nothing to do with political and social activism, while The AAF might or might not have anything to do with it.

-– Vince McMahon said that players with criminal records will not be allowed to play in The XFL, while no details have been given on who are illegible and non-illegible to play in The AAF, but one must assume that anyone is welcomed to play.
+– Vince McMahon said that players with criminal records will not be allowed to play in The XFL, while no details have been given on who is illegible and non-illegible to play in The AAF, but one must assume that anyone is welcomed to play.

-– The XFL is said to be totally different from The WWE and there will be no WWE crossover, while The AAF is yet to give out details on the structure of the league.
+– The XFL is said to be totally different from the WWE and there will be no WWE crossover, while The AAF is yet to give out details on the structure of the league.

 – Personalized jerseys might be allowed once again in The XFL, but we do not know if it would be the same for The AAF.